29 Examples of Top SaaS Companies [2026]

 Revenue and Growth

-Google Workspace has two billion active monthly users, and six million businesses were paying for its platform in 2020.
-In 2021, Google Cloud generated $33 billion in revenue, which amounted to over 10% of Google’s total revenues.
+Google Workspace has over three billion active monthly users, and six million businesses were paying for its platform in 2023.
+In 2024, Google Cloud generated $43 billion in revenue.

 Target Customer: B2B, B2C